nationalarchives/dr2-ingest/scala/lambdas/ingest-validate-generic-ingest-inputs/README.md

     4. Validate that there's at least one top level folder
     5. Validate that there's at least one asset.
     6. Validate that there's at least one file.
 7. Accumulate the errors into one object.
 If there are any, write them to S3 and raise an error with the location.
-If not, return the input as output.
+If not, return the Lambda input as its output.

 ## Output

-If the validation succeeds the lambda returns:
+If the validation succeeds, the lambda returns:

 ```json
 {
   "batchId": "batch",